mgutz/dat/README.md

 ### Create

-Use `Returning` and `QueryStruct` to insert and update columns in one trip.
+Use `Returning` and `QueryStruct` to insert and update struct fields in one trip.

 ```go